TheWover/EasyNet/README.md

 # To-Do
 * Replace CopyTo usage with a 3.5 compatible function to ensure this can be used on older Windows machines.
 Should be trivial.
+* Overload the pack function to optionally take a pre-defined key.
+* Add an environmentally keyed version that uses an enum that you OR togethor to get your options of what to check.